 Secondly, why would the half faced man not have a finished face or at least a mask as some means of making his appearance not stand out so obviously?
-They have had the time and resources to build all sorts of things and finish many other faces and yet he does not finish his face and roams around London without anyone noticing his obvious missing human features.
-Again spectacle over riding logic.
+They have had the time and resources to build all sorts of things and finish many other faces and yet he does not finish his own face and roams around London without anyone noticing his obvious missing human features.
+Again spectacle overriding logic.

-Thirdly, why does Clara react so badly to The Doctor's change to an older man?
-Of all companions she has even less excuse for this having met other incarnations of The Doctor before including the 1st Doctor and the War Doctor and coped perfectly well.
+Thirdly, why does Clara react so badly to The Doctor's change to an older man?!
+Of all companions she has even less excuse for this having met all the other incarnations of The Doctor before including the 1st Doctor and the War Doctor and coped perfectly well.
 If she has 'forgotten' these encounters with other versions of The Doctor it would still make her a remarkably shallow character but nothing suggests she has forgotten.
 Why would Clara care that he changes his appearance when she has seen him with so many other faces?!
 It would have been much better if she accepted his new appearance but found his new personality hard to accept and started to get more uncomfortable as the episode went on, or over the first couple of episodes, before getting used to him.

 I feel the superb quality of Capaldi, the more serious parts of the script and the filming style as well as the humour and entertainment value add value to this story but that the negatives really detract from what could and should have been a great introduction to Capaldi as the 12th Doctor.
 There are also some bits of script which are a bit overly silly.